Data Connections

 Limitations

-Currently based on ~41K comment details (about 1% of 3.7M total comments).
-As we expand full comment text collection, this overlap count will grow significantly.
+Currently based on ~429K comment details (about 4.4% of 9.76M total comments, up from 2% in March 2026).
+As full comment text collection continues against the Regulations.gov 1,000-req/hr rate limit, this overlap count grows daily.
 Organization names are self-reported and unstandardized, so matches depend on commenters using their organization's exact legal name.

 Money & Committees